Stakeholder Mapping 101: How to Make a Stakeholder Map

 4. Prioritize Stakeholders

-Now that you’ve listed, analyzed and plotted your stakeholders on the map, you can begin to devise a stakeholder engagement strategy on how you’ll engage with the stakeholders over the course of the project.
+Now that you’ve listed, analyzed and plotted your stakeholders on the map, you can begin to devise a stakeholder engagement strategy on how you’ll engage with the stakeholders throughout the project.
 Depending on where they land on the map, you will either manage them closely to just monitor them.
 This is the start of your stakeholder communication plan and overall stakeholder management.

 Best Practices When Stakeholder Mapping